sae220/hoc2022-md/sludge_windy.md

 # Windy Bridge

 ## Step 1
-Use your cursor to block the wind so you can walk across the bridge.
+Use your cursor to block the wind, so you can walk across the bridge.

 #### ~ tutorialhint
 Use the ``||hoc22.cursor move||`` blocks to position the cursor in front of the holes and then use ``||hoc22.place black||`` to fill the holes in to block the wind.